vdesabou/kafka-docker-playground-docs/docs/playground repro bootstrap.md

 One of avro, avro-with-key, protobuf, protobuf-with-key, json-schema, json-schema-with-key

+🎓 Tip: Most of times, it's much simpler to use 'playground topic produce'.
+Use java producer only if you have very specific requirements such as specifying record timestamp, use key with schema or to do perf testing

 🎓 Tip: 'with-key' will also produce key with selected converter, otherwise LongConverter is used

 | Attributes      | &nbsp;